-The Boulby Underground Laboratory is located in the north-east of England at Boulby Mine.
-The laboratory is at a depth of \SI{1100}{\m} (\SI{2840}{\m} water equivalent) in a salt strata deposited some 250 million years ago when the Zechstein sea evaporated.
-The Boulby UnderGround Screening (BUGS) Facility has been operational since 2015 and has been important in the material characterisation efforts of several leading low-background particle physics experiments~\cite{LZ:2020fty,Marti:2019dof} and a number of environmental studies~\cite{Aguilar-Arevalo:2020alt,Aguilar-Arevalo:2020wfq,10.3389/fspas.2020.00050}.
-The original detectors which still operate in the facility have previously been discussed in depth~\cite{Scovell:2017srl}.
-In 2017, the facility began a process of upgrade to meet the material characterisation requirements of next generation dark matter and neutrinoless double-beta decay experiments~\cite{Agostini:2022ido}.
 This process included the purchase of three specialty ultra-low background (S-ULB) detectors developed by Mirion Technologies (Canberra).
-Following the success of the original detectors, it was decided that the same philosophy should be employed to provide sensitivity from a few\,keV to \SI{3000}{\kilo\electronvolt} to allowing characterisation of gamma-rays from $^{210}$Pb (\SI{46.5}{\kilo\electronvolt}) through to $^{208}$Tl (\SI{2614.5}{\kilo\electronvolt}).
+Following the success of the original detectors, it was decided that the same philosophy should be employed to provide sensitivity from a few\,keV to \qty{3000}{\keV} to allowing characterisation of gamma-rays from $^{210}$Pb (\qty{46.5}{\keV}) through to $^{208}$Tl (\qty{2614.5}{\keV}).
 No single detector is suitable for maximising sensitivity across the whole energy range so a combination of Broad Energy Germanium (BEGe) and standard p-type coaxial germanium detectors were acquired.
 In addition, the Lumpsey SAGe-well detector was previously shown to have a background level which, while in specification, substantially reduced its potential sensitivity.
 This detector was returned to Mirion Technologies (Canberra) for refurbishment to the S-ULB standard.
 BUGS also operates two XIA UltraLo-1800 surface alpha counters, a dual detector low background radon emanation facility and an Agilent-8900 ICP mass spectrometer~\cite{DOBSON201825}.
 The addition of these assay techniques prompted the change in the acronym for BUGS (formerly the Boulby Underground Germanium Suite).